-My childhood Thanksgivings were filled with the scent and taste of sage, so I can’t make this bird without thinking about my grandparents.
+My childhood Thanksgiving dinners were filled with the scent and taste of sage, so I can’t make this bird without thinking about my grandparents.
 Maybe that’s why I love it so much.

-If you care less about the turkey itself and more about what’s inside, then I think you’ll enjoy this one because that sausage and herb stuffing is divine.
+If you care less about the turkey itself and more about what’s inside, you’ll love this recipe!
+Stuffed with bacon, shallots, mushrooms, and spinach, it’s deliciously decadent.

 As long as you remember to put it in the brine a day early, spatchcock turkey takes only 80 minutes to prepare and cook.

 It’s perfect for people who want to enjoy their Thanksgiving instead of spending the entire day in the kitchen agonizing over every dish.
 It tastes great, too.

 And it’s more than just quick.
 It’s also simple to make, requiring only the turkey, brine, butter, salt, pepper, and cooking spray.

 Thanksgiving barbecue turkey is for anyone who wonders why every holiday can’t be filled with BBQ and simple sides.